Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive seat build designed to resist slouching Premium pricing and long decision cycle
+Supportive seat build that resists slouching Premium pricing and a longer decision cycle

 Removable seat and back cushions for easier reset Large footprint can overwhelm smaller rooms

-Choice of stainless steel feet or wood base finishes Not a “sink-in” sofa for deep-lounge buyers
+Choice of steel feet or wood base finishes Not a sink-in sofa for deep-lounge buyers

 Details